StatCan/aaw/docs/en/2-Publishing/Datasette.md

 <!-- prettier-ignore -->
 !!! example "Check out this video tutorial"
     One user of the platform used Datasette along with a javascript dashboard.
-See it [video](https://www.youtube.com/watch?v=OPVfBKouBT8&feature=emb_logo) for a demo.
+See this [video](https://www.youtube.com/watch?v=OPVfBKouBT8&feature=emb_logo) for a demo.

 <!-- prettier-ignore -->
 !!! danger "Running your Notebook Server and accessing the port"